Pennsylvania is one of the only states where homeschoolers have a legal right to borrow textbooks and curriculum from their local school districts.

 School Choice Context

 In addition to homeschooling, parents in Pennsylvania have various educational choices available.
-These options include open enrollment in traditional public schools, some limited charter and magnet schools, private schools, and two tax credit scholarship programs, neither of which serves homeschooled students.
+These options include inter- and intra-district enrollment in traditional public schools, some limited charter and magnet schools, and private schools.
+There are also two tax credit scholarship programs, though neither of which serves homeschooled students.

 Commentary